Rohithoctacter/orion/replit.md

 ## Overview
 This is a web-based IDE for the Orion Programming Language - a pure compiled systems programming language designed to bridge C's performance with Python's readability.
 The project includes a C++ compiler backend and a Flask web interface.

-## Recent Changes (September 18, 2025)
+## Recent Changes (September 19, 2025)
-- Successfully set up the Replit environment for the imported GitHub project
-- Installed required system dependencies (GCC, Make, binutils, file utilities)
-- Compiled the C++ Orion compiler using make (366KB executable created successfully)
-- Installed Python dependencies via UV package manager (Flask, Flask-CORS, Gunicorn, etc.)
+- **FIXED EXECUTION BUG**: Added missing `print` function to runtime.c to resolve linking errors
+- Successfully rebuilt C++ compiler with working print functionality
-- Configured Flask web interface to serve on 0.0.0.0:5000 with proper cache control headers
+- Verified web interface works correctly with compilation and execution
-- Set up workflow for the web interface with webview output type and port 5000
+- Updated workflow configuration with proper webview output type
-- Configured deployment settings for production autoscale deployment
+- Confirmed deployment configuration for production autoscale
-- **COMPLETED IMPORT**: Web IDE is now fully functional in Replit environment
+- **COMPLETED IMPORT**: Web IDE is now fully functional in Replit environment with working compilation

 ## Project Architecture
 ### Backend Components